andre-st/dotfiles/README.md

 ![Backup Disk](README-backup.png)

 - **Convenient:** Backup auto-starts by attaching a known disk drive.
-  Convenience ensures that I don't skip backups due to lack of time or laziness
+  Convenience ensures that I don't skip backups due to lack of time or laziness.
+  All important data is on a separate partition _/mnt/data_, which is fully synchronized with the backup
 - **Offline:** I keep backup disks detached so that they cannot be mounted and affected by ransomware.
   Permanently attached drives are not a backup but extended storage
-- **Encrypted:** dm-crypt/LUKS makes losing backups more bearable.
+- **Encrypted:** dm-crypt/LUKS makes (offsite) backups less risky.
-  Currently, I don't have offsite backups, though (neither cloud storage backups)
+  Currently, I don't have offsite backups in case of fire etc, though (neither cloud storage backups)
 - **Visible:** The backup process is shown to me with a small permanent notification at the top right edge of the desktop GUI.
   It also tells me when I can detach the drive again